Stock market today: Wall Street is drifting on the verge of its record - ExBulletin

 Concerns are growing about visible cracks in U.S. consumer spending, which has been one of the foundations that allowed the economy to escape recession.
 Low-income households appear to be particularly strained due to continued high inflation and higher credit card rates.

-On Wall Street, Incyte climbed 7.8% after announcing it would repurchase up to $2 billion of its shares.
+On Wall Street, Incyte rose 8.3% after announcing it would repurchase up to $2 billion of its shares.
 The biopharmaceutical company is the latest to announce that it will return money to shareholders through such purchases, which can increase the amount of profit each remaining share is entitled to.

 AP writer Zimo Zhong contributed.